DC-analysis/dclab/docs/index.rst

 dclab documentation
 ===================

-Dclab is a Python library for  python library for the post-measurement analysis of real-time deformability cytometry (RT-DC) data sets.
+Dclab is a Python library for the post-measurement analysis of real-time deformability cytometry (RT-DC) data sets.
 This is the documentation of dclab version |release|.

 .. toctree::
    :maxdepth: 4